geoserver/geoserver/doc/en/user/source/geowebcache/config.rst

 Configuring In Memory Caching
 ------------------------------
 GWC In Memory Caching is a new feature which allows to cache GWC tiles in memory reducing their access time.
 User can also choose to avoid to store the files on the disk if needed.
-For enabling/disabling these features the user may see the related section on the TileCaching :ref:`webadmin_tilecaching_defaults` page.
+For enabling/disabling these features the user may see the related section on the TileCaching :ref:`gwc_webadmin_defaults` page.

 Actually there are only two Caching methods: